35mm Color Film

 Between sets at the Fog, while The Doors are confronted by the aforementioned smarmy record producer, two Robby Kriegers suddenly appear on screen.
 One is played by actor Frank Whaley and the other is the genuine article.
 Robby can be seen quickly walking past.
 Blink and you'll miss him.

 The next '60s icon to make an appearance is Eric Burdon of The Animals who tells Ray (Kyle MacLachlan) that they can smell the joint he's smoking all the way upstairs.

 .
-While the film depicts Jim quitting UCLA, he in fact graduated.
+While the film depicts Jim Morrison quitting, he in fact graduated.

 We next see promoter Bill Graham playing the venue owner of the New Haven Arena

 , telling the audience to clear the aisles before the start of the show.
-In reality, Graham was the owner of the Fillmore Auditorium
+Graham was a producer on the film and owned several venues The Doors once played, including the Fillmore Auditorium

 , and Winterland

 During the press conference scene in the film, we can see former Doors assistant press agent Chris Boyle playing one of the New York journalists interviewing the band.
 He asks, "Where do you see The Doors five years from now?"
 Interestingly, Boyle first met The Doors when he interviewed them before their concert in Tulsa, OK on October 8, 1967